iluwatar/java-design-patterns/tolerant-reader/README.md

 ---
-title: "Tolerant Reader Pattern Explained: Enhancing API Resilience and Compatibility"
+title: "Tolerant Reader Pattern in Java: Enhancing API Resilience and Compatibility"
+shortTitle: Tolerant Reader
 description: "Discover how the Tolerant Reader pattern can boost your API's resilience by ignoring unrecognized data, ensuring backward compatibility and seamless integration.
 Learn through examples and best practices on implementing this robust communication mechanism."
 category: Resilience
 language: en